hyperlane-xyz/hyperlane-monorepo/solidity/README.md

 ### Fixtures

-Some tests may generate fixtures in the `./fixtures` directory.
+Some forge tests may generate fixtures in the [fixtures](./fixtures/) directory.
+This allows [SDK](../typescript/sdk) tests to leverage forge fuzzing.
 These are git ignored and should not be committed.

 ## License